-A permanent home for the Carrolup artworks, where deeper knowledge and understanding of our past will help us walk together towards a fairer future.
+A dedicated home for the Carrolup artworks, where deeper knowledge and understanding of our past will help us walk together towards a fairer future.

-Curtin University is embarking upon an ambitious project to establish a permanent, dedicated, and easily accessible home that honours The Herbert Mayer Collection of Carrolup Artworks, and allows its important lessons to be widely shared with our local, national and international communities.
+Curtin University is embarking upon an ambitious project to establish a dedicated and easily accessible home that honours The Herbert Mayer Collection of Carrolup Artworks, and allows its important lessons to be widely shared with our local, national and international communities.

 The Carrolup Centre for Truth-telling will be a perpetual flame to draw all Australians together to share their stories and produce knowledge – knowledge that improves our culture and our society’s capacity to organise itself around policies of inclusion.